Montyrivers/script-tone/README.md

 -webaudiofont library functions created and implemented with associated click event listeners.

 -multiple layouts created and rendered upon page load which are displayed based on openweathermap object key data.

+-added enhanced search functionality.  you can now enter a city name which will search globally on top of just using a US  zip code.

 -----